U.S. Energy Information Administration - EIA - Independent Statistics and Analysis

 What are greenhouse gases and how much are emitted by the United States?

 Greenhouse gases trap heat from the sun and warm the planet's surface.
-Of U.S. greenhouse gas emissions, the majority are related to energy consumption, and most of those are carbon dioxide.
-From 1990 to 2011, energy-related carbon dioxide emissions in the United States increased by about 0.4% per year.
-The United States produced about 18% of the world's total energy-related carbon dioxide in 2010 — the last year for which comparable data are available.
+Most U.S. greenhouse gas emissions are related to energy production and consumption.
+Most of those emissions are carbon dioxide (CO2) from the burning of fossil fuels.
+From 1990 to 2014, energy-related carbon dioxide emissions in the United States increased on average by about 0.3% per year.

 The major greenhouse gases the United States emits as a result of human activity and that are included in U.S. and international emissions estimates are:

 - Hydrofluorocarbons (HFCs)

 - Perfluocarbons (PFCs)

 - Sulfur hexafluoride (SF6)

 There are other greenhouse gases that are not counted in U.S. or international greenhouse gas inventories: